ptsouth97/traininglog/README.md

 ## How it works

-1. Question 1: Does higher cadence correlate with higher steps per minute?
+1. Question 1: Does higher cadence correlate with higher pace?